miércoles, 29 de junio de 2011

 y al firme roble lo hace temblar como una flor.

-You went with your light ... where?
-I don't know;
+You left with your light… where?
+I do not know.

-you will live better I will stay here
+You will live better; I will remain here,

-And the exquisite kiss that I stole from your mouth.
+and the exquisite kiss I stole from your mouth.

-and the firm oak makes it tremble like a flower.
+and the firm oak trembles like a flower.

 domingo, 10 de abril de 2011